Skip to main content

 UC3 Safety and Comfort at Intersections – constitutes three main topics:

-- Vehicle” (UC3a) - has developed sensing solutions and intelligent algorithms for improving ego-localisation and vehicle environment monitoring – particularly for vulnerable road user (VRU) detection by means of IMU’s, Lidar, cameras and vehicle data.
+- Vehicle - has developed sensing solutions and intelligent algorithms for improving ego-localisation and vehicle environment monitoring – particularly for vulnerable road user (VRU) detection by means of IMU’s, Lidar, cameras and vehicle data.

-- Infrastructure” (UC3c) - focused on the development of road-side sensing solutions utilizing radar, camera, thermal camera and time of flight camera for the detection of VRU’s and their behaviour.
+- Infrastructure - focused on the development of road-side sensing solutions utilizing radar, camera, thermal camera and time of flight camera for the detection of VRU’s and their behaviour.

 The project results will have immediate impact on the addressed domains of healthcare and mobility - particularly in the addressed use cases - as well as indirect impact on any domain deploying smart sensing systems.
-The distributed sensing methodology will deploy innovating sensor technologies for human sensing and facilitate the design of complex multi-sensor systems and related intelligent algorithm development and deployment, decreasing development time.
-Systems will become more reliable and robust, and enable improved insight in the user/environment.
-The project will be instrumental in leveraging the technologies for important future challenges in the health and automotive domains.
+The distributed sensing methodology provides a pathway for utilising innovative sensor technologies for human sensing and facilitating the design of complex multi-sensor systems and related intelligent algorithm development and deployment, decreasing development time.
+The most important impact will be the improved health and quality of life of people, and safer traffic, especially for pedestrians and cyclists.

 Project logo